KokoTa/simple-tool/README.md

 ## How to use

-if you want search "node" by google:
+1. if you want search "node" by google:
    1. open quick picks(`command + ^ + p`)
-2. select `simple:openSite`
+   2. select `simple:site`
    3. select `google`
    4. input `node`

-if you want insert placeholder:
+2. if you want insert placeholder:
    1. open quick picks
    2. select `simple:placeholder`
    3. select base site
    4. input width and height

-if you want use snippets
+3. if you want use snippets
    1. focus your editor
    2. input `simple.xxx`

-if you want use translation:
+4. if you want use translation:
+   1. method 1:
       1. open quick picks
-2. select `simple:translate`
+      2. select `simple:translateByInput`
       3. input your query
+   2. method 2:
+      1. select words where you want to translate
+      2. right click
+      3. select `translateByMenu` or `translateByMenuReplace`